 Separation (GOTS 2.4.1)

 Organically certified fibres should be kept separately from conventional fibres to avoid contamination.
 Where organic and non-organic products are being sold, safeguarding should be put in place to prevent this from happening.
-E.g., at Woolroom, our Luxury, Deluxe and Classic ranges are stored and processed separately.
+E.g., at Woolroom, our Organic Washable, Chatsworth and Classic ranges are stored and processed separately.

 Environment Policy (GOTS 2.4.10)